mashu/ImmuneDiscover.jl/docs/src/index.md

 - `full_count`: Indicates the number of records (full records) in which the allele and flanking regions matched the read.
 - `count`: Reflects the number of records in which the allele matched the read.
 - `gene`: Specifies the gene associated with the allele.
-- `full_frequency`: Describes the frequency of records in which the allele and along with optionally selected RSS composition matched the read.
+- `full_ratio`: The number of sequences matching this allele along with optionally selected flanking sequences (RSS and affix) divided by the highest count allele of the same gene.
-- `frequency`: Captures the frequency of records in which the allele sequence alone matched the read.
+- `ratio`:  The number of sequences matching this allele divided by the highest count allele of the same gene.
 - `log2_count`: Represents the logarithm base 2 of the count.
 - `gene_count`: Summed up `count` column for all alleles in a gene within each well and case.
 - `count_refgene_ratio`: Where `refgene` is replaced with selected reference gene is the ratio between `count` and `count` for refgene.